LiveHelpNow LiveHelpNow

 1. Faster Response Times

 AI-powered customer service software can respond to customer inquiries immediately.
 There is no need for human intervention.
 This can dramatically reduce response times and improve First Contact Resolution rates.
 Customers can receive the answers they need quickly and efficiently.
-Customer support process time reduces and improves customer view of the business.
+Customer support process time reduces and improves the customer’s view of the business.
+Customer support chatbots lower the average handle time for customer questions.

 2. Increased Accuracy

 Let’s face it.
 Humans are not the most efficient beings.
 We put the human in “human error.”
 AI-based customer service technologies reduce the chances of mistakes.
-AI provides more accurate and consistent responses to customer inquiries, reducing the need for multiple back-and-forth exchanges.
+AI provides more accurate and consistent responses to customer inquiries.
+It reduces the need for multiple back-and-forth exchanges.
 In cases when customer service teams use automation to help them perform their tasks, AI can help create a better agent experience as well.
+Customer service representatives have access to various tools.
+These include auto-fill, canned responses, and other autogenerated prompts.
+All delivered promptly to agents’ screens.
+New agents can get training easily.
+All to not only improve employee experience but to up customer engagement as well.

 3. Cost Savings